 But sticking my head in the sand didn’t do me any good.
 Essential oils weren’t going away and if I wanted to be an educated writer (and not sound like a dummy when readers asked questions), I had to at least do enough research to hold a water-cooler conversation.

 I read TONS of articles on essential oils, on the different companies, and stories on how they were healing families everywhere.
-In the midst of this, we were experiencing success with essential oils in our own house: helping to heal my acne, reducing fevers in my kids and helping with our natural dental care.
+In the midst of this, we were experiencing success with essential oils in our own house: my skin was healthier, my kids were staying healthy and we had great check-ups from our medical professionals and dentists.

 Then it hit me.
-Essential oils were making regular appearances in our lives, and homemade health & beauty products.
+Essential oils were making regular appearances in our lives, and in homemade health and beauty products.
 Clearly, they had ALREADY become a staple in our journey to natural living on a budget.

 But that’s where I got stuck.
 The cost.

 As a frugal-minded person, I naturally turned to my go-to source for affordable things online: Amazon.

 One of the biggest lessons I’ve learned in terms of eating real food on a budget was that brand doesn’t always matter.
 Sometimes it does yes, but more often than not it’s the list of ingredients that’s the most important.